-Let’s start by gathering the ingredients we need to make Coffee Shop Style Blueberry Muffins.
+Let’s start by gathering the ingredients we need to make Greek Yogurt Blueberry Muffins.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.